openjournals/inara/example/paper.md

 [^1]: An open license that allows reuse.
 ```

-Note numbers do not have to be sequential, they will be reordered
-automatically in the publishing step.
-In fact, the identifier of a note
-can be any sequence of characters, like `[^marker]`, but may not contain
-whitespace characters.

-[^markers]: Although it should be noted that some publishers prefer
-    symbols or letters as footnote markers.

 The above example results in the following output:

 > Articles are published under a Creative Commons license[^1].